 Nothing makes Cranky Pressman less miserable than making you and your work look its very best.
-We would rather get our customers moving in the right direction then have to phone and gripe about a potential problem spotted when the artwork arrives in our e-mail box.
+We would rather get our customers moving in the right direction than have to phone and gripe about a potential problem spotted when the artwork arrives in our e-mail box.
 With this in mind, below are some tips for working with letterpress.
-We will continue to add more practical information on letterpress design and production in the Letterpress Trade School section and periodic postings.

 Letterpress is fantastic in so many ways.
 Here are a few: